Hardi185/ReactJS/Project/reactbasicprg/README.md

 - The setCount(1) will execute inside the useEffect, ensuring that React follows its rules for side effects and the component works as expected.

+- **NOTE:** We'll learn about useEffect and other hooks afterwards.